infor-design/enterprise-ng/docs/PUBLISH.md

 1. Merge the release branch (`X.Y.Z`) back into `master` but keep branch (`X.Y.Z`)
 1. PR the master version to the proper "dev" version
     - i.e. if we just released `4.7.0`, master will now be `4.8.0-dev`
+1. "Protect" the release branch with github settings